mablhq/mabl-postman-collections/README.md

 # mabl Postman Collections
 This repository contains Postman collections that you can view, edit, and [import into mabl as API tests](https://help.mabl.com/hc/en-us/articles/19078193969940).

+> Contributions welcome!
+> You contributions helps us build a more comprehensive resource for the mabl community.

 ## Generative AI
 Send text or multimodal input to one of the following models and generate a response: